k8snetworkplumbingwg/multus-cni/examples/README.md

   }
 }'
 ```
-The [sriov-pod.yml](./sriov-pod.yml) is an exmaple Pod manifest file that requesting a SRIOV device from a host which is then configured using the above network attachement definition.
+The [sriov-pod.yml](./sriov-pod.yml) is an example Pod manifest file that requesting a SRIOV device from a host which is then configured using the above network attachment definition.

 >For further information on how to configure SRIOV Device Plugin and SRIOV-CNI please refer to the links given above.